Written CairoVolt Warranty Delivery Within Egypt

 When NOT to Buy 100W+ — The Smart Alternative at Half the Price

 🎯 Bottom Line: If you don't have a USB-C laptop, don't travel 2+ days without power, and don't charge 3 devices simultaneously — 100W+ isn't necessary.
-Smart alternative: Anker ZOLO 20,000mAh 45W PD at 2,200 EGP — fully saturates iPhone 17 and Galaxy S26 Ultra charging while saving 1,750 EGP.
+Smart alternative: Anker ZOLO 20,000mAh 45W PD at 2,200 EGP — fully saturates iPhone 17 charging and fast-charges the Galaxy S26 Ultra (which hits its full 60W only with a larger source) while saving 1,750 EGP.

-The real-world math: 45W = max any phone needs in 2026.
+The real-world math: most phones in 2026 don't need more than 40-60W — the iPhone 17 Pro Max caps at 40W and the Galaxy S26 Ultra at 60W.
 Above that is features for laptops and multi-device only.
-If your need is phone + earbuds + watch, 45W is plenty.
-The actual charging time difference between 45W and 165W power bank for iPhone 17 Pro Max alone: 43 seconds for the first 50% — is that worth an extra 1,750 EGP?
+If your need is phone + earbuds + watch, a 45-60W bank is plenty.
+The actual charging time difference between a 45W and a 165W power bank for iPhone 17 Pro Max alone: under a minute for the first 50% — is that worth an extra 1,750 EGP?
 No.

 The Cable: The Hidden Factor Determining Your Real Speed